page transition image

 Why this watch still works

-It works for someone who appreciates simplicity, manual wind movements, and watches that were meant to be worn hard and serviced rather than preserved untouched.
-Honest, approachable, and still very much usable once serviced.
+This is a straightforward vintage Rolex that shows what the brand was built on.
+It works for someone who appreciates simplicity, manual wind movements, and watches that were meant to be worn.
+Honest, approachable, and timeless.

 Bracelet extension, cutting, or sizing is available upon request through our professional in-house jewelers.